Restless-Anchoret/noodle-doc/srs/noodle-mvp-user-stories.md

 - Wait until search view is opened.

 **Results**
-- Page has header with "Noodle" title at the center and links "{Name}", "Sign out" at the right ({Name} is a name of currently authenticated user).
+- Page has header with "Noodle" title and the link to Search view at the left and links "{Name}", "Sign out" at the right ({Name} is a name of currently authenticated user).
 - Page has list of account lists at the left.
 - Each list has two buttons near its title (for edition and deletion).
 - Button "+" is present below all lists.